Virtual Network Management

 Select the NIC.
 Then Power ON the VM.

 For Virtual Machines with multiple interfaces there is an important issue to keep in mind, which interface will manage the default gateway?
 Usually, the default gateway will be owned by the first interface, but there are cases, such as Centos, where it belongs to the last interface.
-Therefore, there may be cases in which, when clients add a new interface, the default gateway will change.
-This could be avoided by adding a Custom Var within the virtual machine or Template configuration, GATEWAY_IFACE = the number of desired interfaces.
+Therefore, there may be cases in which, when users add a new interface, the default gateway will change.
+This could be avoided by adding a Custom Var within the virtual machine or Template configuration.
+Set GATEWAY_IFACE = The ID of the desired NIC.

 In addition, Templates could be modified with this parameter to ensure that all Virtual Machines that are deployed from it have solved this issue.